Jean'ne Shreeve

 Jean'ne Marie Shreeve (born 1933) is an American chemist known for her studies of fluorine compounds and explosives.
 She has held her namesake professorship at the University of Idaho since 2004.

 Early life and education

 Born in Deer Lodge, Montana in 1933, Jean'ne Shreeve was the second of two children to Mary-Frances and Charles W. Shreeve.
-She was named for the popular 1928 song "Jeannine, I Dream of Lilac Time".
-Her father worked for the Northern Pacific Railway and her mother was a teacher, though she spent much of Jean'ne's childhood unemployed, her job a casualty of the Great Depression and the idea that families only needed one adult breadwinner.
+She was named after the popular 1928 song "Jeannine, I Dream of Lilac Time".
+Though Jean'ne's father worked for the Northern Pacific Railway, her mother, a teacher, was unemployed for much of her childhood due to the Great Depression and the prevailing notion that families only needed one breadwinner.
 Mary-Frances later worked as a public school teacher for 40 years.
 Jean'ne Shreeve had a close bond with her brother William, 22 months older.